 d.
 If the ball is hit into the outfield, and the throw to the pitcher is overthrown; all players will advance one base.
 Hash marks will determine if they are entitled to move to the next base, or stay at the one they are at.

 e.
 If a ball is hit to the outfield, and the fielder throws the ball to a base or cut-off; the play is live until the ball is back to the circle, or “time” is called.

 f.
 The pitcher’s helper does not need to have whole body in circle.
 They only need to have one foot in circle with possession of ball to stop the play.

-23. There is no bunting off of the pitching machine.
+25. There is no bunting off of the pitching machine or during coach pitch.

-25. Every player will be in the batting order throughout the game.
-If a player becomes ill or injured and is removed from the game, his place in the batting order may be skipped with no penalty.
+27. Every player will be in the batting order throughout the game.
+If a player becomes ill or injured and is removed from the game, her place in the batting order may be skipped with no penalty.
 Once removed for illness or injury, they may not re-enter the game.

-36. If the game is not rescheduled, it is will be ruled as a forfeiture by the home team.
+38. If the game is not rescheduled, it is will be ruled as forfeiture by the home team.
 If the game is rescheduled and both teams have been informed, any team failing to show will forfeit the game.
 A rescheduled game may or may not include the same players.
 If original line up is available it is expected to remain the same.
 In the event that the same line up is not available free substitution is allowed.

 1. The coach must notify the umpire at the time of the rule infraction that he/she is protesting the rule violation.

 2. You have 24 hours to submit a written account of what has happened to a Tri-Conference board member along with a protest fee of $20.

 41. A courtesy runner may be used for the catcher and pitcher at any time.
 The person making the most recent out shall be used as the courtesy runner for the catcher.
 This will allow the catcher to be ready for the next inning without any delay.